 The Summit Church seeks to further the kingdom of God not only by growing its own congregation, but by planting others as well.
 Our goal is to plant one thousand new churches by 2050.
-In the last ten years, The Summit Church has sent out more than 370 people to serve on church planting teams, both domestically and internationally.
+In the last ten years, The Summit Church has sent out more than 550 people to live on church planting teams, both domestically and internationally.

 J.D. and his wife Veronica live in Raleigh and are raising four ridiculously cute kids: Kharis, Alethia, Ryah, and Adon.